Gissio/radpro/docs/developers.md

 Sets 1 second time intervals and encodes initial timestamp and pulse count.

+    0b11111000

+Marks the start of a new logging session.

     0b11111110

-Dummy entry for memory alignment.
+Dummy value for memory alignment.